wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= v.1.7.2 =
+* Fixed the Google+ social button to add the missing "data-annotation" field.

 = v.1.7.1 =
 * Changed the plugin name from "NextGEN Facebook" to "NextGEN Facebook OG" to better describe it's function (adding Open Graph meta tags).